cindyli/baby-bliss-bot/docs/ExploreBlissGloss.md

 Additionally, by zeroing out the output embeddings of all non-Bliss tokens in the output layer, Llama can respond solely in Bliss tokens.

+## Issues

+Here’s a refined version of your text with improved clarity, structure, and flow:

+---

+## Issues

+1. Ambiguity in English Glosses
+English glosses often carry multiple meanings, which creates challenges when mapping them to Blissymbolics.
+For example, the word *bark* can refer to either the sound a dog makes or the outer layer of a tree.
+By comparison, Blissymbolics uses distinct symbols for each meaning, so there is no ambiguity when using a Bliss symbol.
+When the embedding for the English word *bark* is assigned to a Bliss token, the Bliss token cannot distinguish which specific meaning of *bark* corresponds to the intended Bliss symbol.

+2. Difficulty Handling Multi-Token Glosses
+Another challenge is when an English gloss consists of multiple tokens.
+Currently, there is no effective method to combine the embeddings of multiple tokens into a single embedding that can be assigned to a single Bliss token.
+This limitation prevents accurate representation of multi-token glosses within the Blissymbolics.